Relational Dynamics with Periodic Clocks: Classical relational dynamics with periodic clocks

 As we have discussed, the relational dynamics relative to the unravelled (monotonic) clock $T$ is the same as that relative to the non-monotonic, periodic clock $\phi_C$, due to the transient invariance property of the system relational observables (a consequence of Lemma~\ref{lem_clobs}).~This implies that the extra information carried by the monotonic clock (the winding number) is irrelevant to the relational dynamics.~The reason for this is that $T$ depends explicitly on the parameter time $s$ [cf.~Eq.~\eqref{globalclock}]; i.e., it is not solely a function of the kinematical phase space variables, and thus it depends on extrinsic information that is not available to the $\rm{U}(1)$-reference frames.~The periodic clock can only keep track of $s$ along one cycle and cannot resolve the winding number information.

-Intuitively, one might expect that the winding number could be resolved relative to the clock of an aperiodic reference frame, such as an ideal clock or a free particle.~However, as Lemma~\ref{lem_monoPNP} and Example~\ref{ex:monoPNP} below show, the relational observable that describes the value of the unravelled (monotonic) clock $T$ of a periodic system relative to an aperiodic clock is still a transient Dirac observable; i.e., it is only an invariant per clock cycle.~This is complementary to Lemma~\ref{lem_clobs}, which concerned the observables relative to the unravelled (monotonic) clock $T$ of a periodic system.~In this way, the winding number of a periodic system is not resolved by invariants, and it remains an extrinsic (unphysical) element that is not captured by the relational dynamics.
+Intuitively, one might expect that the winding number could be resolved relative to the clock of an aperiodic reference frame, such as an ideal clock or a free particle.~However, as Lemma~\ref{lem_monoPNP} and Example~\ref{ex:monoPNP} below show, the relational observable that describes the value of the unravelled (monotonic) clock $T$ of a periodic system relative to an aperiodic clock is still a transient Dirac observable; i.e., it is only an invariant per clock cycle.~Thus one must explicitly include the physical mechanism by which the aperiodic clock counts the clock cycles, (which constitutes a modification of the constraint) if the counting is to feature in the relational dynamics.~This is complementary to Lemma~\ref{lem_clobs}, which concerned the observables relative to the unravelled (monotonic) clock $T$ of a periodic system.~In this way, the winding number of a periodic system is not resolved by invariants, and it remains an extrinsic (unphysical) element that is not captured by the relational dynamics.
 Only an external clock reference frame can access the winding number, namely one that can measure the external evolution parameter $s$.
 Reparametrisation invariance ensures that any such information is wiped out in a purely relational description.
 In gravitational scenarios, such an external clock would also be a fictitious one, while in laboratory situations one can imagine a \emph{physical} external laboratory clock frame that can measure the winding numbers, however, that one chooses not to access, e.g.\ to simulate a relational dynamics as in \cite{moreva2014time}.
 More generally, gauge invariance in the context of internal reference frames as the clocks here can be understood as `external reference frame independence', see \cite[Sec.~II]{Hoehn:2023ehz} for a discussion.

 Concretely, the fact that a periodic system's winding number is relationally irrelevant is reflected in the fact that the relational observables, both in Lemmas~\ref{lem_clobs} and~\ref{lem_monoPNP}, depend on $\phi_C$, which is insensitive to the winding number information.~Indeed, the flow $\phi_C(s)$ given in Eq.~\eqref{solution} is not differentiable with respect to all values of $s$ due to the appearance of the floor function (which can be explicitly seen for the harmonic oscillator phase variable in Example~\ref{ex:HOfloor} in Appendix~\ref{app:examples}).